jckaizen/prox-home-server/README.md

 They are usually used in small-form factor computers, but this fit my use case here.
 Overall, the server idles at around 20 watts; just 10 more watts compared to my laptop.

-For the hard drive, I'm using them for storage and other files so I wanted something that was up to the task.
+For the hard drives, I'm using them for storage and other files so I wanted something that was up to the task.
 Plus I needed two of them to make a RAID 1 (mirror of each other) for redundancy.

 ### Services and programs